enowars/EnoCTFPortal/README.md

       - ./data:/app/data
       - ./scoreboard:/app/wwwroot/scoreboard
 ```

+## VM Placement
+If you want to place VMs in specific Hetzner data centers, creating a mapping in `vulnboxes.json` and adjust the `HetznerVulnboxLocationMapPath` accordingly.
+The team-IDs in there are 0-indexed, so to map team1's VM, use `"0": "hel1"` in the JSON.
+If a key is not found, `HetznerVulnboxLocation` is used as the default.

 ## Reverse Proxy Configuration
 The reverse proxy must set the [XFP header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto) and allow https connections.